maxbis/db-manager/sync_db/README.md

 ### Cookie Storage

-All form values (except passwords) are automatically saved in cookies for convenience.
+All form values (including API key, but excluding database passwords) are automatically saved in cookies for convenience.
 Next time you visit the page, your settings will be pre-filled.

+**Note**: The API key is stored in a cookie for convenience.
+If this is a security concern, use the "Clear Form" button to remove all saved data when done.

 ### Progress Tracking